This workshop is based on Pia Mellody's ground-breaking work conveyed in her book, Facing Love Addiction.

-Love addicts assign too much value, time, and attention to another person, while neglecting to care for or value themselves.
+Love addicts assign too much value, time, and attention to another person while neglecting to care for or value themselves.
 Focus on the partner is obsessive, and fear of abandonment drives the obsession.
 Love addicts can be addicted to anyone: lover, spouse, friend, parent, or child.
-It is a painful, obsessive, and addictive process that negatively impacts not only the love addict, but also the individuals with whom he or she is in relationships.
-In this workshop, self-love and self-care are enhanced, as is tolerance for feeling instilled.
+It is a painful, obsessive, and addictive process that negatively impacts not only the love addict but also the individuals with whom he or she is in relationships.
+In this workshop, participants work on enhancing their self-love and self-care, while instilling a tolerance for feeling.

 For more information or to enroll, please contact us at 800-244-4949 or complete the form below.
 Our Intake Coordinators are happy to assist you between 6:00 a.m. and 6:00 p.m.
 MST weekdays, and from 8:00 a.m. to 4:30 p.m.
 MST on weekends.